Database Transactions in Go with Layered Architecture

 This can quickly get out of control when working within a team with rapid changes.

 This wraps up our way of working with SQL transactions within a single service.
 But there’s a related topic that often comes up and that we should consider: transactions across services.
-I will cover this soon in the second part of this post.
+I cover this in Distributed Transactions in Go: Read Before You Try.

 You can see the complete source code on GitHub.
 There are basic tests that verify that all examples work in the same way.
 You can run it all locally with Docker Compose.